ark-key/cypress-witch/README.md

 ## Features

-- test structure becomes identical to test case definition
+- test structure becomes identical to test case specification
 - test structure becomes readable and understandable by anyone
 - enhanced logging makes failing tests review blazing fast
 - can be easily integrated into existing workflow or code base